Skip to main content

 All Iowa drivers are required to show financial responsibility when pulled at a traffic stop.

-Penalties for driving uninsured in Iowa may net you a short community service term or a $250 fine and an up-to-12 month registration and license suspension.
-In addition, to reinstate your driving privileges, you will need to file an SR-22 which is proof of financial responsibility on top of a $15 administrative fee, $2,000 civil penalty, and a $20 license renewal fee.
+Penalties for driving uninsured in Iowa may net you a short community service term or a $250 fine and an up‑to‑12 month registration and license suspension.
+In addition, to reinstate your driving privileges, you will need to file a certificate of financial responsibility, known as an SR‑22, which is proof of financial responsibility, on top of a $15 administrative fee, $2,000 civil penalty, and a $20 license renewal fee.
+In most cases, drivers are required to maintain the SR-22 certificate for a specific period, typically two years, but this period can vary depending on the offense.

 Your citation will be waived if you file an SR‑22 within 30 days after the incident.
 To reinstate your license and registration, you will also be required to complete a vision screening, written test, and driving exam.